-Wood Lake Nature Center is Richfield's 150-acre natural area.
-The center offers environmental education, a place to observe wildlife, and access to outdoor recreation.
-The main building houses a variety of educational exhibits live animal displays.
+Wood Lake Nature Center is Richfield's 150-acre natural space.
+Visit to observe wildlife, take a class as a family, hike the trails and view the indoor educational exhibits.
 Naturalists are available to answer questions during building hours.

 Park amenities include several wildlife viewing areas, an amphitheater, space to picnic, and three miles of trails and boardwalks.
 The trails are either blacktop or crushed limestone and most are can be navigated with a stroller, however bikes and rollerblades are not allowed on these paths.
 When snow permits, cross-country ski trails are open.
 Pets are not allowed at Wood Lake.